Cruise, GM's robotaxi service, suspends all driverless operations nationwide – KION546

 NEW YORK (AP) — Cruise, the autonomous vehicle unit owned by General Motors, is suspending driverless operations nationwide days after regulators in California found that its driverless cars posed a danger to public safety.

-The California Department of Motor Vehicles revoked the license for Cruise, which recently began transporting passengers throughout San Francisco, this week.
+The California Department of Motor Vehicles this week revoked the license for Cruise, which recently began transporting passengers throughout San Francisco.

 Cruise is also being investigated by U.S. regulators after receiving reports of potential risks to pedestrians and passengers.